 If a child is asked to leave the class, he/she will spend time with their Key Stage Leader.
-During the period of change due to Covid 19 the child will be asked to visit the DHT or HT so they are not entering another bubble.
 The receiving adult will make no comment, but instead find a place for the child to sit quietly.
 The child will remain out of class for a time specified by the class teacher.
 The child will then be taken back to class, spoken quietly to by the class teacher to ensure he/she knows the reason for the action, and told what the desired behaviour is.
 The child will then miss part of their next playtime (minutes depending on age and stage) without any further reprimands.
 The Deputy Head teacher/Inclusion Manager should be notified.